DigitPaint/roger_scsslint/README.md

 # Roger ScssLinter
 roger_scsslinter lints scss using [scss-lint](https://github.com/causes/scss-lint). ```.scss-lint.yml``` will be used if present, [scss-lint's default configuration](https://github.com/causes/scss-lint/blob/v0.31.0/config/default.yml) will be used if not.
+When this files is not present scss-lint will walk the directory tree upwards in search for a ```.scss-lint.yml``` file.
+As a last resort, default.yml is used.

 ## Installation
 * Add ```gem "roger_scsslinter"``` to your Gemfile